pajtai/Netlumination.com/application/_posts/2010-04-14-bite-sized-emacs.md

 You'll soon notice Emacs scattering funny looking ~FILE and #FILE# backups across your directories.
 I like throwing all the auto backups into one directory and putting some sort of version number on them.
-This code is straight from the
-<a href="http://www.emacswiki.org/emacs/BackupDirectory">Emacs wiki</a>, it goes into you .emacs.d/init.el:
+This code is straight from the [Emacs wiki](http://www.emacswiki.org/emacs/BackupDirectory), it goes into you .emacs.d/init.el:

 {% highlight cl %}
 (setq